Unpasteurized raw honey

 Likewise, the ultra-filtration of honey is a practice carried out to hide the origin of the honey.
 This process consists of heating the honey to very high temperatures and then passing it through very fine filters.
 As a result, the pollen is retained in these very fine pore filters and the pollen is removed from the honey.

 However, once the honey has gone through this process, it should already be called honey.
 Because the high temperatures, and the removal pollen of the honey, end up with most of the beneficial properties of the honey.
-Therefore, this is turning honey into a simple sweetener.
+Therefore, this process is turning honey into a simple sweetener.

 b) Honey pollen variety